 - Salaries are expected to increase marginally.
-Due to transfers that occurred part of the way through the current fiscal year, expenses are projected to be greater than next year when the transferred positions will be 100% attributable to the Marketing division. - Fringe benefits expenses increased due to salary increases and rate increases. - Service expenses increased due to additional professional technical services.
-Temporary help moved to General Function. - Supply expenses decreased due to public engagement expenses that transferred to the Marketing division. - Miscellaneous expenses increased due to a projected increase in travel and meetings.
+Due to transfers that occurred part of the way through the current fiscal year, expenses are projected to be greater than next year when the transferred positions will be 100% attributable to the Marketing division. - Fringe benefits expenses increased due to salary increases and rate increases. - Service expenses increased due to additional professional technical services. - Supply expenses decreased due to public engagement expenses that transferred to the Marketing division. - Miscellaneous expenses increased due to a projected increase in travel and meetings.